-linuxman 248 Posted February 5 Author Report Share Posted February 5 53 minutes ago, ada said: Hi Martin, I think this happens to older plants.
+linuxman Posted February 5, 2021 Author Report Share Posted February 5, 2021 53 minutes ago, ada said: Hi Martin, I think this happens to older plants.
 The rhizome also stores food for the plant to grow.I think the problem arises due to our cold damp winters,the plant needs the food stored over winter to get going again in spring,we all grow sarras crammed in ,side by side and not all the plants can get a good feed of insects to replace the energy used to grow all the pitchers over a full year,this has the effect of draining the rhizome of its stored starchy food reserves over time,so it dies and the rot spreads down the rhizome and gets worse due to our cold/damp winters. that's my view anyway.
 Hi ada, Thanks for the reply.
 I suppose if a plant doesn't grow and improve each year that may be a sign that something's not right and needs checking.
 I'll keep an eye out in future and test your hypothesis With all the dividing of plants I've been doing my new greenhouse is not going to be big enough, so no chance of spreading out the plants (only kidding, a bit more space left yet).
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts